omahs/guild-sdk/v2-migration-guide.md

 #### `join`

 Use the `actions.join` client.
-Create a new join action with `actions.join.start`, then poll it's state by either calling `actions.join.poll`, or `actions.join.await`.
+Create a new join action with `actions.join.start`, then poll its state by either calling `actions.join.poll`, or `actions.join.await`.
 The former will make a single poll, while the latter will keep polling the state until the job is done

 ```ts
 import { actions } from "@guildxyz/sdk";